shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/9/solution/README.md

-# Introduce System Pallet
+# Making Your System Functional

-TODO
+You can find the solution for the previous step here.